morepath/morepath/doc/app_reuse.rst

 override part of it?
 For instance, what if we want to change the default view for ``User``?

-Here's how we would do that:
+Here's how we can do that:

 .. code-block:: python